 Welcome to the Office of International Affairs

 The Office of International Affairs (OIA) provides advising services and supportive programming to the international community at the University of Chicago.
-Please reach out to your OIA adviser via email or by telephone.
+OIA advisers are assigned to specific schools and divisions at the University.
 If you do not know who your adviser is, please visit the OIA Staff Directory

 Need a Travel Signature?